 This section describes the overall goals of the Master Program.
-These goals are informed by WAC 173-26 and the governing principles outlined on page 3 of Section 1.
+These goals are informed by WAC 173-26 and the governing principles as outlined in Section 1.

 The general policies and regulations in Section 6, and the specific use and modification policies and regulations in Sections 7 and 8 are the means by which these goals are implemented.
 Achievement of these goals shall be consistent with the state's policies of avoiding cumulative impacts and ensuring no net loss of shoreline processes, functions, and values.